dotnet/designs/accepted/2021/statics-in-interfaces/README.md

         static abstract bool TryParse(ReadOnlySpan<char> s, NumberStyles style, IFormatProvider? provider, out TSelf result);
     }

-    public interface ISignedNumber<TSelf>
+    public interface ISignedNumberBase<TSelf>
-        : INumber<TSelf>
+        : INumberBase<TSelf>
-        where TSelf : ISignedNumber<TSelf>
+        where TSelf : ISignedNumberBase<TSelf>
     {
-        // It's not possible to check for lack of an interface in a constraint, so ISignedNumber<TSelf> is likely required
+        // It's not possible to check for lack of an interface in a constraint, so ISignedNumberBase<TSelf> is likely required

         static abstract TSelf NegativeOne { get; }
     }

-    public interface IUnsignedNumber<TSelf>
+    public interface IUnsignedNumberBase<TSelf>
-        : INumber<TSelf>
+        : INumberBase<TSelf>
-        where TSelf : IUnsignedNumber<TSelf>
+        where TSelf : IUnsignedNumberBase<TSelf>
     {
-        // It's not possible to check for lack of an interface in a constraint, so IUnsignedNumber<TSelf> is likely required }
+        // It's not possible to check for lack of an interface in a constraint, so IUnsignedNumberBase<TSelf> is likely required
+    }

     public interface IBinaryNumber<TSelf>